faraz9993/All_EIC_DevOps_Training/Day_16_Task.md

 ```
 ![alt text](images/Day_16_Images/Image_3)

-### Static Inventory is typically a file where the hosts are listed along with the groups tehy belong to.
+### Static Inventory is typically a file where the hosts are listed along with the groups they belong to.
 ```
 [development]
 dev1.example.com